elersong/tealeaf-reverse-madlibs/README.md

 __Downfalls__
   1. There's no way to conjugate verbs from their infinitive version
+  2. Attempts to simply congugate by adding "-ing" or "-s" often result in incorrect spellings
-  2. Nouns currently can only be pluralized by adding an "s".
+  3. Nouns currently can only be pluralized by adding an "s".
 There's no way to differentiate when to use "es".

 ## References to Lists that Contributed
   + **Nouns List:** Found [here](http://www.desiquintans.com/articles.php?page=nounlist)